alexnovis1/Analyst_Rating/README.md

 aapl_1['EBITDA'] = 31260000000
 ```

-> Note: EPS and EBITDA were hard coded into the dataframe.
+> Note: EPS and EBITDA were hard-coded into the data frame.
 You can view these values in Yahoo Finance.

 Make sure to replace string values provided in the `cashflow` and `balancesheet` data.
-The only way the dataframe can recongnize all data is to transform them to float64 values.
+The only way the data frame can recognize all data is to transform them to float64 values.

 ```python
 # Begin to clean strings dtypes by replacing commas